vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

     **BN ADC:** "RSCU533, H2 cleared to land"
     **RSCU533:** "Cleared to land H2, RSCU533"

-Taxiway H2 is inside the maneuvering area and therefore owned by **BN SMC-N**, treated like a runway requiring a takeoff and landing clearance by BN ADC.
-Helicopters landing on other surfaces outside the maneuvering areas should be instructed to *"report on the ground"* so the controllers knows when they are no longer active in their airspace.
+Both taxiway **H2** and **F4** are inside the maneuvering area and treated like a runway, requiring a takeoff and landing clearance by BN ADC.
+Helicopters landing on other surfaces outside the maneuvering areas should be instructed to *"report on the ground"* so the controller knows when they are no longer active in their airspace.

 !!! example
+    **BN ADC:** "RSCU533, report on the ground"
+    **RSCU533:** "RSCU533, wilco"

-    **RSCU533:** "RSCU533, on the ground H2"
+    **RSCU533:** "RSCU533, on the ground"
-    **BN ADC:** "RSCU533, contact Ground 124.05"
+    **BN ADC:** "RSCU533"
-    **RSCU533:** "contact Ground 124.05, RSCU533"

 ## Standard Taxi Routes
 Taxiway A is to be used in the same direction as the duty runway.
 Taxiway B is to be used in the opposite direction to the duty runway.